-Figure 1.
-Graphic.
+Figure I. Graphic.
 Change request workflow.

 The Data Governance Team meets quarterly (or as needed), and it is responsible for programmatic management across CTDOT.
 This includes monitoring key performance indicators (KPIs) and applying a GIS Capability Maturity Model to assess KPIs (Green et al., 2018).
 The TED-IT Planning Team meets weekly and is responsible for project-level management and resource allocation of IT and business resources for TED.
-The TED-IT Planning Team conducts the activities planned and initiated through the Change Management Team and relies on the Change Management Team for working-level data governance.
+The TED-IT Planning Team and initiated through the Change Management Team and relies on the Change Management Team for working-level data governance.